redpen-cc/redpen-doc/source/index.rst

 Run example
 -------------

-First, we the RedPen package from the `release page <https://github.com/recruit-tech/redpen/releases/tag/v1.0-experimental-1>`_, and then decompress the package with the following commands.
+First, we the download RedPen package from the `release page <https://github.com/recruit-tech/redpen/releases/tag/v1.0.1>`_, and then decompress the package with the following commands.

 .. code-block:: bash